chuanqisun/blog/src/posts/20250607-a-case-for-imperative-thinking.md

 ---
-title: "Backpedal to Success: A Case for Imperative Thinking"
+title: A Case for Imperative Thinking
 date: 2025-06-07
 keywords: ["learning", "cycling"]
 ---